RmidaAlaa/PythonDesktopApp/README.md

 1. Launch the application
 2. The app will automatically download required helper binaries (esptool, dfu-util, etc.)
 3. Click "Refresh Devices" to scan for connected boards

+### Footer Information

+- The status bar footer shows your local timezone and approximate location.
+- Location is detected using public IP geolocation (ipapi.co) when available; if offline, it falls back to unknown.
+- No personal data is stored; results are displayed only in the UI.

 ### Detecting Devices